 The natural health industry has a range of Professional Associations that can provide ongoing professional development as well as the opportunity to be a part of a supportive network of those involved in your profession.

 Endeavour College believes that supportive, vibrant and innovative industry-based organisations are essential to the growth and development of both the industry and its professionals.
-Many of these Professional Associations are represented on our Course Advisory Committees, which are an important element in our continuing course development.
+Many of these Professional Associations are represented on our Course Discipline Committees, which are an important element in our continuing course development.

 We don’t endorse any particular professional organisation or association and, as there are multiple representative associations, we recommend students research the philosophical differences and consider their professional memberships based on their own individual career paths and personal aspirations.